 To attract and retain the best staff, we know that as well as a salary that matches your level of responsibility and experience, you will want opportunities to develop your career and continue your professional development.
 But you’ll also want to be part of an organisation that values its staff and looks after you.

 We are rated 'Outstanding’ by the CQC, who also praised our people for their motivated and caring approach to their work.
 You can read the report here.

-We’re also managed by an exceptionally strong senior management group, led by HSJ’s 2017 CEO of the year, Tom Cahill.
+We’re also managed by an exceptionally strong senior management group, led by our CEO Karen Taylor.

 We’re proud to be one of only five mental health and learning disability trusts that have received an ‘Outstanding’ rating from the Care Quality Commission (CQC).

 We are driven by a very strong set of values which are the basis of how our staff behave to each other and to the people using our services